How We Build One of the Largest B2B E-commerce Platforms in the World

 В2В e-commerce platform design

-In both projects discussed in this article, there were minimal design requirements, with creativity confined mainly to fill out various forms.
+In both projects discussed in this article, there were minimal design requirements, with creativity largely confined to filling out various forms.
 In the smaller pharmaceutical project, the designer was involved only at the initial stages of development, during the first few weeks.
 By the end of this period, a consistent design style had been established, which fully satisfied the client’s needs.

-In contrast, the Kia project required the continuous involvement of a designer, primarily focusing on new functionality elements.
+In contrast, the Kia project required the continuous involvement of a designer, primarily to focus on new functionality elements.
 However, this aspect of the project is largely confined to technical design, which aims to replicate the previously established style and maintain a user-friendly interface.

 Programming in B2B e-commerce platform project